Our surgeons are among the most experienced in the world in treating an array of neurosurgical conditions.

 Your doctor will perform a physical exam and ask you about any symptoms you may be experiencing.

-In the early stages, a rhabdomyosarcoma is small and does not produce symptoms.
+In the early stages, a rhabdomyosarcoma cancers are small and do not produce symptoms.
 As the tumor grows, it may push aside normal head and neck structures, causing neurological symptoms.

-The most common symptom of a sarcoma is a lump or swelling that may or may not be painful.
+The most common symptom of a rhabdomyosarcoma is a lump or swelling that may or may not be painful.

-Your doctor may order imaging tests if a tumor is suspected.
+Your doctor may order imaging tests if a rhabdomyosarcoma cancer is suspected.
 However, the only way to confirm the diagnosis is with a biopsy.

 UPMC's neurosurgical team may recommend a combination of surgical and non-surgical approaches to treat rhabdomyosarcoma.